EVBORs Vision Statement

 The Estes Park Board of REALTORS® currently has approximately 58 primary members and 31 Affiliate members.
 The Board hosts, maintains and manages an MLS system.
 An electronic lock box system is also housed and managed at the Board office.
 A library of historical books, current information and 23 years of MLS books are available for members use.

 The Estes Park Board of REALTORS® continues to support its members constantly changing needs in a constantly changing business environment.
 The board is committed to providing excellent service and supporting the professionalism of its members.
+In 2017 the Board changed the name to Estes Valley Board of REALTORS® which makes it more inclusive of all Realtors in the area.

 Mary Murphy - President